CareGuide/phone-parser/ROADMAP.md

 - [ ] Check TLD to make sure it's a valid TLD as an option to reduce over matching
 - [ ] Refactor tests to use hashes instead of arrays
 - [ ] Robust-ify the overlapping interval scenario
+- [ ] Creating a `spec_helper.rb` and use tools like SimpleCov, Shoulda matchers, and test randomization.